-- Long Wong the president of founding board.
+- Long Wong the president of the founding board.

 - Jason Lee the global director.

 It is worth mentioning the Catapult project.
-Within the project the core code-base was rewritten from Java (the first generation) to C++ (the second generation) and complete overhaul of the Mijin (NEM’s permissioned ledger) to give a superior performance.
+Within the project the core code-base was rewritten from Java (the first generation) to C++ (the second generation) and and the Mijin (NEM’s permissioned) ledger was completely overhauled to give a superior performance.
 It significantly increased NEM‘s performance and made it ready for the financial sector.
 Thus NEM can be considered as a competitor to Ripple.
 For more details check the Catapult white paper.

 NEM is able to handle 3.000+ (peak 4000) transactions per second.
 Transactions are visible within 6 seconds in a wallet/NEM client.
 Confirmation comes within 20 seconds.
 Transaction fee is 0.1% of the transaction amount.